bolivaraponte/TWERC_GitTut/GitTut.md

 `git remote -v`

 This shows us the name of the remote and where it is addressed to.
-Remotes tell git where to "push" and "pull" from.
+Remotes tell Git where to "push" and "pull" from.

 ::: callout-note
 <font size="4"> Not every cloned repository will allow you to `push` and